wesleytian/wesleytian.com/posts/reno-review.md

 draft: false
 ---

-Not even 9 months since I made the bold decision to move to Reno, Nevada, I'm deciding to leave.
+Not even 9 months since I made the bold decision to move to Reno, Nevada, I've decided to leave.
 I wrote about my reasons for moving here last August, and it boiled down to three primary reasons:

 1. I wanted to be closer to nature (Lake Tahoe, the Sierra Nevada mountain range, and National Parks) during the pandemic as bustling cities lost their value.
 2. I was working at a very early-stage startup and wanted to be more frugal while still enjoying a high quality of life.